CircleCI

 $CIRCLE_SHA1 | Full commit SHA | abc123def456... |

-$CIRCLE_BRANCH | Branch name | main, feature/login |
+$CIRCLE_BRANCH | Branch name (empty on tag-triggered builds) | main, feature/login |

-$CIRCLE_PR_NUMBER | Pull request number (if applicable) | 42 |
+$CIRCLE_PR_NUMBER | Pull request number (only available on forked PRs) | 42 |

 $CIRCLE_BUILD_NUM | Build number | 123 |

-Section titled “Examples”Playwright
+Section titled “Framework examples”Playwright

 Section titled “Playwright”version: 2.1

-jobs: playwright: docker: - image: mcr.microsoft.com/playwright:v1.40.0-jammy steps: - checkout - run: name: Install dependencies command: npm ci - run: name: Run Playwright tests command: npx playwright test - run: name: Upload to Gaffer when: always command: | curl -X POST https://app.gaffer.sh/api/upload \ -H "X-API-Key: $GAFFER_UPLOAD_TOKEN" \ -F "files=@playwright-report/index.html" \ -F 'tags={"commitSha":"'"$CIRCLE_SHA1"'","branch":"'"$CIRCLE_BRANCH"'","test_framework":"playwright","test_suite":"e2e"}' - store_artifacts: path: playwright-reportJest with JUnit Reporter
+jobs: playwright: docker: - image: mcr.microsoft.com/playwright:v1.40.0-jammy steps: - checkout - run: name: Install dependencies command: npm ci - run: name: Run Playwright tests command: npx playwright test - run: name: Upload to Gaffer when: always command: | curl -X POST https://app.gaffer.sh/api/upload \ -H "X-API-Key: $GAFFER_PROJECT_TOKEN" \ -F "files=@playwright-report/index.html" \ -F 'tags={"commitSha":"'"$CIRCLE_SHA1"'","branch":"'"$CIRCLE_BRANCH"'","test_framework":"playwright","test_suite":"e2e"}' - store_artifacts: path: playwright-reportJest with JUnit reporter

-Section titled “Jest with JUnit Reporter”version: 2.1
+Section titled “Jest with JUnit reporter”version: 2.1

-jobs: test: docker: - image: cimg/node:20.0 steps: - checkout - run: name: Install dependencies command: npm ci - run: name: Run Jest tests command: npm test -- --reporters=default --reporters=jest-junit environment: JEST_JUNIT_OUTPUT_DIR: ./test-results - run: name: Upload to Gaffer when: always command: | curl -X POST https://app.gaffer.sh/api/upload \ -H "X-API-Key: $GAFFER_UPLOAD_TOKEN" \ -F "files=@test-results/junit.xml" \ -F 'tags={"commitSha":"'"$CIRCLE_SHA1"'","branch":"'"$CIRCLE_BRANCH"'","test_framework":"jest"}' - store_test_results: path: test-resultspytest
+jobs: test: docker: - image: cimg/node:20.0 steps: - checkout - run: name: Install dependencies command: npm ci - run: name: Run Jest tests command: npm test -- --reporters=default --reporters=jest-junit environment: JEST_JUNIT_OUTPUT_DIR: ./test-results - run: name: Upload to Gaffer when: always command: | curl -X POST https://app.gaffer.sh/api/upload \ -H "X-API-Key: $GAFFER_PROJECT_TOKEN" \ -F "files=@test-results/junit.xml" \ -F 'tags={"commitSha":"'"$CIRCLE_SHA1"'","branch":"'"$CIRCLE_BRANCH"'","test_framework":"jest"}' - store_test_results: path: test-resultspytest

 Section titled “pytest”version: 2.1

-jobs: pytest: docker: - image: cimg/python:3.11 steps: - checkout - run: name: Install dependencies command: pip install pytest pytest-html - run: name: Run pytest command: pytest --html=report.html --self-contained-html - run: name: Upload to Gaffer when: always command: | curl -X POST https://app.gaffer.sh/api/upload \ -H "X-API-Key: $GAFFER_UPLOAD_TOKEN" \ -F "files=@report.html" \ -F 'tags={"commitSha":"'"$CIRCLE_SHA1"'","branch":"'"$CIRCLE_BRANCH"'","test_framework":"pytest"}' - store_artifacts: path: report.htmlUsing CTRF Format
+jobs: pytest: docker: - image: cimg/python:3.11 steps: - checkout - run: name: Install dependencies command: pip install pytest pytest-html - run: name: Run pytest command: pytest --html=report.html --self-contained-html - run: name: Upload to Gaffer when: always command: | curl -X POST https://app.gaffer.sh/api/upload \ -H "X-API-Key: $GAFFER_PROJECT_TOKEN" \ -F "files=@report.html" \ -F 'tags={"commitSha":"'"$CIRCLE_SHA1"'","branch":"'"$CIRCLE_BRANCH"'","test_framework":"pytest"}' - store_artifacts: path: report.htmlUsing CTRF format

-- run: name: Install CTRF reporter # Choose the reporter for your framework: # npm install --save-dev jest-ctrf-json-reporter # npm install --save-dev playwright-ctrf-json-reporter # npm install --save-dev vitest-ctrf-json-reporter command: npm install --save-dev jest-ctrf-json-reporter- run: name: Run tests with CTRF command: npm test -- --reporter=jest-ctrf-json-reporter- run: name: Upload CTRF to Gaffer when: always command: | curl -X POST https://app.gaffer.sh/api/upload \ -H "X-API-Key: $GAFFER_UPLOAD_TOKEN" \ -F "files=@ctrf-report.json" \ -F 'tags={"commitSha":"'"$CIRCLE_SHA1"'","branch":"'"$CIRCLE_BRANCH"'"}'Parallel Test Runs
+- run: name: Install CTRF reporter # Choose the reporter for your framework: # npm install --save-dev jest-ctrf-json-reporter # npm install --save-dev playwright-ctrf-json-reporter # npm install --save-dev vitest-ctrf-json-reporter command: npm install --save-dev jest-ctrf-json-reporter- run: name: Run tests with CTRF command: npm test -- --reporter=jest-ctrf-json-reporter- run: name: Upload CTRF to Gaffer when: always command: | curl -X POST https://app.gaffer.sh/api/upload \ -H "X-API-Key: $GAFFER_PROJECT_TOKEN" \ -F "files=@ctrf-report.json" \ -F 'tags={"commitSha":"'"$CIRCLE_SHA1"'","branch":"'"$CIRCLE_BRANCH"'"}'Does CircleCI’s own test insights replace Gaffer?

-jobs: test: parallelism: 4 steps: - run: name: Run tests command: | circleci tests glob "**/*.spec.js" | circleci tests split | xargs npm test -- - run: name: Upload to Gaffer when: always command: | curl -X POST https://app.gaffer.sh/api/upload \ -H "X-API-Key: $GAFFER_UPLOAD_TOKEN" \ -F "files=@test-results/junit.xml" \ -F 'tags={"commitSha":"'"$CIRCLE_SHA1"'","branch":"'"$CIRCLE_BRANCH"'","container":"'"$CIRCLE_NODE_INDEX"'"}'Troubleshooting
+jobs: test: parallelism: 4 steps: - run: name: Run tests command: | circleci tests glob "**/*.spec.js" | circleci tests split | xargs npm test -- - run: name: Upload to Gaffer when: always command: | curl -X POST https://app.gaffer.sh/api/upload \ -H "X-API-Key: $GAFFER_PROJECT_TOKEN" \ -F "files=@test-results/junit.xml" \ -F 'tags={"commitSha":"'"$CIRCLE_SHA1"'","branch":"'"$CIRCLE_BRANCH"'","container":"'"$CIRCLE_NODE_INDEX"'"}'What goes wrong and how do I fix it?

 Next Steps